emhoracek/smooch/CONTRIBUTING.md

  * If the problem is visual, add a screenshot of the doll in a working viewer such as UltraKiSS or GnomeKiSS as well as a screenshot of the problem in Smooch.

+If the doll is small and has lots of interesting problems, it may be a good candidate for being included in the repo as a sample doll.

 ## Writing documentation